asunanto/assignment3-client/README.md

 ### Slack

+When we're not at campus together, and even when we are :wink:, Slack is our main communication tool.

 ![Our Slack Group](./docs/slack.png)

 ### GitHub

-We're using GitHub for our version control with a feature-branch workflow.
+We used GitHub for our version control.
 We each forked and cloned the project repository to our local machines and set up remote connections.
 Then, we followed a feature-branch workflow for committing and merging changes to the pristine master branch on the project repository:

 1. git pull project master
 2. git checkout -b feature-1